datacosmos-br/sshpiper/plugin/yaml/README.md

  * `authorized_keys`, `known_hosts` are array `path/to/target/file` or single string, but there are also `authorized_keys_data`, `known_hosts_data` accepting base64 inline data, file and data will be merged if both are set
  * `private_key` is `path/to/target/file`, but there are also `private_key_data` accepting base64 inline data, file wins if both are set
+ * CA-based authentication: The plugin also supports client-side Certificate Authority (CA) authentication.
+You can provide CA keys using `trusted_user_ca_keys` or `trusted_user_ca_keys_data` (accepting file paths or base64 inline data).
+The file and data will be merged if both are set, and these CA keys are used to verify client certificates during public key authentication.
  * magic placeholders in path, example usage: `/path/to/$UPSTREAM_USER/file`
     * `DOWNSTREAM_USER`: supported in `private_key`, `known_hosts`
     * `UPSTREAM_USER`: supported in `authorized_keys`, `private_key`, `known_hosts`